 Choosing where to stay would depend on what to desire.
 If you want to be close and in walkable distance of the fun, then staying in the Old Montreal area would be best.
 Also, the vintage feel would be an added bonus.
 From boutique hotels to the ones suiting your budget, there are a lot of options.
 Traveling with kids, we usually prefer hotels with kitchenette or free breakfast.
 Book SpringHill Suites by Marriot in Old Montreal that includes a kitchenette and breakfast buffet or Embassy Suites by Hilton Old Montreal.

 Downtown Montreal also has many hotels to suit your pocket.
 Check Marriott Chateau Champlain for a luxury stay.
-Great option with kids would be Residence Inn by Marriot with free breakfast and a fully equipped kitchen.
-Another no frill choice would be Comfort Suites Downtown with free breakfast.
+A great option with kids would be Residence Inn by Marriot with free breakfast and a fully equipped kitchen.
+Another no-frill choice would be Comfort Suites Downtown with free breakfast.

 Staying close to the airport is another option if you are on a short trip.
 There are many hotels available with most of them having shuttle access to the airport.